Grand Theft Auto: San Andreas: Story and characters

 Sam Houser sought an unknown actor for CJ, as he felt conflicted about Ray Liotta's performance as Tommy Vercetti in Vice City due to his familiarity with Liotta's previous work.
 Houser opted to cast celebrities in secondary roles, such as Jackson as Tenpenny, and he felt Young Maylay's obscurity in the industry made CJ feel "very, very human".
 Rockstar asked Young Maylay to audition after overhearing him speak with DJ Pooh, and they cast him a few weeks later, marking his first acting performance.
 He felt the developers gave him the freedom to imbue CJ with his own personality.
 They aimed for CJ to be their "most human" character, ensuring he had "the most intense story around him" so players would identify with him.
 DJ Pooh compared CJ to the rapper Tupac Shakur in his fierce dedication to family but ability to become "cold-blooded" when necessary.
 The team felt the ability to adjust CJ's weight gave consequences to the player's actions, and Dan Houser thought CJ's customisability allowed players to better connect with the characters.
 DJ Pooh engaged several other actors to work on the game, such as Faizon Love, MC Eiht, and Shawn Fonteno.

 Music

 Rockstar partnered with Interscope Records to create the game's soundtrack.
 The in-game radio features eleven radio stations with twenty disc jockeys—including Axl Rose, Chuck D, and George Clinton—and more than three times as many licensed songs and original in-universe advertisements as Grand Theft Auto III.
 The radio features were overhauled from previous Grand Theft Auto games; instead of each station's audio being looped, they became dynamic with randomised song orders, accurate weather predictions, and story-relevant news announcements.
 Michael Hunter wrote the game's main theme, partly inspired by his childhood experiences with hip-hop through Yo!
 MTV Raps (1988–1995).
 Interscope published two compilation albums for the game: a two-disc album in November 2004, and an eight-disc box set in December.
-Post-PlayStation 2 versions of the game added an additional radio station supporting a custom, user-imported soundtrack.
+The Windows, Xbox, and mobile versions of the game added an additional radio station supporting a custom, user-imported soundtrack.